Bereaved relatives furious at photos of PM drinking at No 10 lockdown party

 Cassie Garbutt, 45, said she was “furious” with Mr Johnson’s “constant denial” over the scandal, and questioned “how someone can show so little humility”.

-Ms Garbutt’s 72-year -ld mother Brenda, who had been bed-bound in a care home for 15 months prior to her death, caught coronavirus and died alone in hospital during the first lockdown.
+Ms Garbutt’s 72-year-old mother Brenda, who had been bed-bound in a care home for 15 months prior to her death, caught coronavirus and died alone in hospital during the first lockdown.
 Under social distancing rules in place at the time of the funeral, she was unable to hug her grieving brother, Glen, who took his own life just weeks later in June 2020.

 “We followed the rules yet I didn’t know this would be the last time I saw my brother l alive.
 I wish I had hugged him,” Ms Garbutt told The Independent.